 In Indonesia, the word of grievance could be negatively perceived.
 Instead of constructive input to better working condition, it is not rare to find in the practical reality employee’s grievance is treated as harsh criticism to the company management.
 In the extreme, it sometimes dealt as a personal vendetta against a higher ranking person in the company.
 Although in-depth research to be done, the cause of this perception may come from the philosophical evolution of employment relationship between master and slave to employer and employee which somehow skip the essential spirit of workplace justice.

-Instead of regulating relationship, companies may perhaps change their perspective of employee grievance.
+Instead of regulating relationship, companies shall change their perspective of employee grievance.
 The acceptance of grievance as a positive participation of employee may influence how it is taken.
-To do this, there should be a commitment from the highest ranking person/s in the company to change this negative perspective into a more positive tone.
-From top management to line supervisors should be educated on grievance awareness.
+To do this, there should be a commitment from the highest ranking person/s in the company to attune negative perspective into a more positive tone.
+Further, top management to the lowest rank of employee should be educated on workplace grievance and complaints awareness.

-Second, the mechanism of grievance handling should also be taken seriously.
-Putting a grievance box in a particular location is not enough.
-There are many processes and steps to establish the “right” mechanism for the company.
-Although enterprises likely overwhelmed with the processes of grievance tools selection, building grievance handling resources, and formulating effective policies (workplace investigation: how to do, who will do, what to do after, what state laws applied, etc.).
-Nonetheless, these are some of the steps that could not be missed to achieve a maximum outcome.
+Second, the establishment of mechanism should include all internal stakeholders.
+Effective grievance mechanism is a form of social contract where internal stakeholders binding themselves to certain procedures to address workplace issues and disputes.
+There are many processes and steps to establish the “right” mechanism for a company.
+At the beginning, all involved parties likely overwhelmed with the processes of grievance tools selection, building grievance handling resources, and formulating effective policies (the right mechanism, workplace investigation: how to do, who will do, what to do after, what state laws applied, etc.).
+Nonetheless, a process that includes internal stakeholders or their representatives likely increase buy-in of all parties within the company and perceived trustworthiness of mechanism.